thedanzor/CSS-JS-Guide_rain_warcraft_scene/README.md

 .footer_block a { display:block; text-align:right; padding:10px 100px 0 0; }
 ```

-The content is now positioned ontop of our container, we have different sections displaying different content.
+The content is now positioned ontop of our scenes backdrop, we have different sections displaying different content.
 Added a featured video section and some generic copyright footer.

 ### Add our rain
 Saving the best part till last, let us now create some rain!